Christmas party poppers are super simple yet fun ways to surprise kids with special holiday treats.

 Easily Add a Creative Twist to Your Christmas Celebration

-These frugal treats are simple to make, adorable, and totally customizable.
+These frugal treats (and party favors) are simple to make, adorable, and totally customizable.
 Plus, each party popper can be filled with a variety of Christmas treats.

 As my boys get older, I find myself looking for new and creative ways to make our holidays rock.
 And I love to add special touches to our homeschool Christmas celebration!

 These Christmas party poppers will be such a hit with my boys.
-I’m just about bursting to surprise them with these holiday goodies.
+I’m just about bursting to surprise them with these holiday goodies as we make our own Christmas crackers.

 Terrific Supplies for Your Surprising Christmas Treats